 How Much Should You Save for a Down Payment?

-Ideally, you should try to save up a 20 percent down payment to avoid the additional cost of mortgage insurance and have equity in your new house right from the get-go, but that can be a daunting task.
+Ideally, you should try to save up a 20% down payment to avoid the additional cost of mortgage insurance and have equity in your new house right from the get-go, but that can be a daunting task.
 For instance, with a home priced at $200,000, you are looking at coming up with $40,000 just for the down payment, which doesn't include closing costs or other expenses related to securing a mortgage and buying a house.
-The good news is that this down payment doesn't go anywhere; it's sitting in your house and when you sell, you get it back as part of your equity.
+The good news is that this down payment doesn't go anywhere.
+It's sitting in your house, and when you sell, you get it back as part of your equity.

-Though 20 percent of the purchase price should be your goal, you don’t have to let the 20 percent rule keep you from owning a home.
+Though 20% of the purchase price should be your goal, you don’t have to let the 20% rule keep you from owning a home.
 Sometimes putting down a smaller down payment could be the smarter option.
-Each situation should be weighed on its own merit; make a decision based on both short-term and long-term issues.
+Each situation should be weighed on its merits and a decision made based on both short-term and long-term issues.

-If you are comfortable with a down payment lower than 20 percent, check with the Federal Housing Administration or Veteran's Administration as well as state housing authorities for programs that can offer first-time and low- to moderate-income families a lower down payment requirement than conventional loans.
+If you are comfortable with a down payment lower than 20%, check with the Federal Housing Administration or Veteran's Administration as well as state housing authorities for programs that can offer first-time and low- to moderate-income families a lower down payment requirement than conventional loans.
 The U.S. Department of Housing and Urban Development offers resources to help low-income and single parents to obtain a mortgage and buy affordable homes.
-The U.S. Department of Agriculture’s Rural Housing Service also offers a program intended to encourage low- to moderate-income buyers to purchase in rural areas.
+The U.S. Department of Agriculture’s Rural Housing Service also offers a program intended to encourage low-to-moderate-income buyers to purchase in rural areas.